muratk5n/thirdwave/en/README.md

 based approach is inferior.

-"Down here in Southern California, the worst of the heat wave is behind us...
+"Down here in Southern California, the worst of the heat wave is behind us [22/6/2017]...
 With all that sun, you'd think all of those solar panels out there would be lapping it up.
 But it turns out, they don't work that well when it gets really hot"

 [[-]](https://archive.kpcc.org/programs/take-two/2017/06/22/57530/with-all-this-heat-how-are-solar-panels-faring/)